Gaoligongshan Tunnel

-Gaoligongshan Tunnel or Gaoligong Mountain Rail Tunnel (高黎贡山隧道) is a 34.5 km tunnel between Nujiang Station and Longling Station on the Dali–Ruili railway in Yunnan, China.
+Gaoligongshan Tunnel or Gaoligong Mountain Rail Tunnel (高黎贡山隧道) is a 34.5 km tunnel, currently under construction, between Nujiang Station and Longling Station on the Dali–Ruili railway in Yunnan, China.
 It passes through the entirety of Longling County and then into Mangshi.

 Upon completion, it will be the longest mountain railway tunnel in Asia.

-The tunnel is the key project of Yunnan–Burma railway between Dali and Ruili.
+The tunnel is the key project of Dali–Ruili railway between Dali and Ruili.